roottt-t/Audio-Processing-Final-Project/README.md

 scripts /contains plot scripts -->

-# Audio Source Separation Models
+# Audio Source Separation

-This project includes **three audio source separation models** for music source separation tasks.
+This project support audio source separation tasks using deep learning models and includes three audio source separation models for music source separation.
 <!-- It supports training**, inference, and evaluation on datasets such as MUSDB18. -->